 - Big dreams are good, but include smaller, doable ones too.

-- Consider both short-term and long-term goals
+- Consider both short-term (this quarter) and long-term (this year) goals

 - Your board should show all areas of your life you want to improve.